On the stability of matrix-valued Riccati diffusions: Introduction

-Whenever ${\epsilon}=0=\varpi$, the diffusion process (\ref{Stoch-OU}) resumes to the difference between the classical Kalman-Bucy filter \cite{Bishop/DelMoral:2016} and the true signal state of an auxiliary linear-Gaussian process with drift matrix $A$ and diffusion matrix $R$.
+Whenever ${\epsilon}=0=\varpi$, the diffusion process (\ref{Stoch-OU}) resumes to the difference (i.e. error) between the classical Kalman-Bucy filter \cite{Bishop/DelMoral:2016} and the true signal state of an auxiliary linear-Gaussian process with drift matrix $A$ and diffusion matrix $R$.
 In this case we have